 Prior to the late 1800's, Native Americans hunted and lived in western South Dakota.
-In 1874, General Armstrong Custer headed an expedition, which discovered gold in the Black Hills of Dakota Territory.
-The year 1876 saw a gold rush to the

-Black Hills and surrounding area.
+In 1874, General Armstrong Custer headed an expedition, which discovered gold in the Black Dakota Hills of Territory.
+The year 1876 saw a gold rush to the Black Hills and surrounding area.
 The Sioux and Cheyenne people frequented the area, appreciating its warm springs.

-European settlers arrived in the second half of the 19th century.
-The city, first known as Minnekahta, was renamed in 1882 and a variety of heath resorts were built on the basis of the springs.
+European settlers arrived in the the springs.
 The County was established in 1883 and Hot Springs was designated as the county seat.
 The assessed valuation for Fall River County for 2013 was nearly 486 million dollars.
 The total county population for Fall River County was estimated at the 2012 census at 6,971.
 According to the 2010 Census data, the population of Hot Springs was 3,711, Edgemont was 774 and Oelrichs was 126.